Illegal drug trade: Methamphetamine

 Methamphetamine is another popular drug among distributors.
 Three common street names are "meth", "crank", and "ice".

 According to the Community Epidemiology Work Group, the number of clandestine methamphetamine laboratory incidents reported to the National Clandestine Laboratory Database decreased from 1999 to 2009.
 During this period, methamphetamine lab incidents increased in mid-western States (Illinois, Michigan, Missouri, and Ohio), and in Pennsylvania.
 In 2004, more lab incidents were reported in Missouri (2,788) and Illinois (1,058) than in California (764).
 In 2003, methamphetamine lab incidents reached new highs in Georgia (250), Minnesota (309), and Texas (677).
 There were only seven methamphetamine lab incidents reported in Hawaii in 2004, though nearly 59 percent of substance use treatment admissions (excluding alcohol) were for primary methamphetamine use during the first six months of 2004.
 As of 2007, Missouri leads the United States in drug-lab seizures, with 1,268 incidents reported.
 Often canine units are used for detecting rolling meth labs which can be concealed on large vehicles, or transported on something as small as a motorcycle.
 These labs are more difficult to detect than stationary ones, and can often be obscured among legal cargo in big trucks.

 Methamphetamine is sometimes used intravenously, placing users and their partners at risk for transmission of HIV and hepatitis C. "Meth" can also be inhaled, most commonly vaporized on aluminum foil or in a glass pipe.
 This method is reported to give "an unnatural high" and a "brief intense rush".

-In South Africa methamphetamine is called "tik" or "tik-tik"."Known locally as "tik," the substance was virtually unknown as late as 2003.
-Now, it is the country's main addictive substance, even when alcohol is included. " Children as young as eight are abusing the substance, smoking it in crude glass vials made from light bulbs.
+In South Africa, methamphetamine is called "tik" or "tik-tik".
+Known locally as "tik", the substance was virtually unknown as late as 2003.
+Now, it is the country's main addictive substance, even when alcohol is included.
+Children as young as eight are abusing the substance, smoking it in crude glass vials made from light bulbs.
 Since methamphetamine is easy to produce, the substance is manufactured locally in staggering quantities.

 The government of North Korea currently operates methamphetamine production facilities.
 There, the drug is used as medicine because no alternatives are available; it also is smuggled across the Chinese border.

 The Australian Crime Commission's illicit drug data report for 2011–2012 stated that the average strength of crystal methamphetamine doubled in most Australian jurisdictions within a 12-month period, and the majority of domestic laboratory closures involved small "addict-based" operations.

 Temazepam

 Temazepam, a strong hypnotic benzodiazepine, is illicitly manufactured in clandestine laboratories (called jellie labs) to supply the increasingly high demand for the drug internationally.
 Many clandestine temazepam labs are in Eastern Europe.
 The labs manufacture temazepam by chemically altering diazepam, oxazepam or lorazepam.
 "Jellie labs" have been identified and shut down in Russia, Ukraine, Latvia and Belarus.

-Surveys in many countries show that temazepam, MDMA, nimetazepam, and methamphetamine rank among the top illegal addictive substances used.